 2.1.11 Matters of national concern such as climate change and carbon emissions are echoed at a local level.
-The response to such issues will vary in the local context and can be influenced by local decisions and priorities, although these are areas where central policy - such as the ban on biodegradable waste going to landfill and commitment for Scotland to become carbon neutral by 2040 - will also dictate action at a local level.
+The response to such issues will vary in the local context and can be influenced by local decisions and priorities, although these are areas where central policy - such as the ban on landfill and commitment for Scotland to become carbon neutral by 2032 - will also dictate action at a local level.
 Funding to support the Scottish Government's climate change objectives is not yet clear.